Babak Dadvand M.D.

 8500 Wilshire Blvd.
 Suite 615 | Beverly Hills, CA 90211

-Grouped broadly, there is a large variety of steroid medications and routes of use, from gels to injectables.
-Although not exclusive to this patient population gynecomastia due to steroid use is the number one reason why bodybuilders come to Dr. Dadvand for their correction.
+Grouped broadly, there is a large variety of steroid medications available and routes of use, from gels to injectables.
+Although not exclusive to this patient population, breast enlargement due to steroid use is the number one reason why bodybuilders come to Dr. Dadvand for gynecomastia surgery in LA.

 In the case of testosterone, the body maintains a certain level of free testosterone.
-Too little testosterone and men can feel tired, have decreased libido.
-However, when males take exogenous testosterone (and their derivatives), it can lead to excess testosterone that then gets converted to estrogen.
-This then leads to excess estrogen levels which then can stimulate the breast tissue to grow, leading to signs of gynecomastia.
+Too little testosterone can make men feel tired and result in decreased libido.
+However, when men take exogenous testosterone (and their derivatives), it can lead to excess testosterone that then gets converted into estrogen.
+This leads to excess estrogen levels, which can stimulate the breast tissue to grow, leading to signs of gynecomastia.

 There are medications, commonly referred to as estrogen blockers, which may counteract any effects of excess estrogen in the body.
 However, even on an estrogen blocker, men can still develop gynecomastia.

-The treatment of gynecomastia involves removing the tissue that is causing the chest to look puffy or enlarged.
+Gynecomastia surgery for bodybuilders involves removing the tissue that causes the chest to look puffy or enlarged.
 In most cases, this involves removing 100% of the breast tissue.
-However, sometimes a very small amount of tissue may need to be left behind to avoid any contour abnormalities.
-For this reason, it is always discussed with patients that if they continue steroid use after surgery there is a chance that gynecomastia may return, albeit to a lesser degree.
+However, sometimes a very small amount of tissue is left behind to avoid any contour abnormalities.
+For this reason, it is important to discuss with patients that if they continue steroid use after surgery there is a chance that gynecomastia may return, albeit to a lesser degree.

 Below is a before and after photo of a bodybuilder with steroid-induced gynecomastia.
 He underwent surgery in our Los Angeles facility to correct the condition.

 Some of the risks and potential side-effects of gynecomastia surgery for bodybuilders in Los Angeles include: